Post

 # Use GitHub Script (JavaScript) to write the script (Node.js environment)

-# Compared to writing in Shell Script, this is more convenient and cleaner
+# Compared to writing directly in Shell Script, this is more convenient and visually appealing

 uses: actions/github-script@v7